basnijholt/nijho.lt/content/post/agentic-coding/index.md

 The effort-to-reward ratio just wasn't there.
 But with AI?
 I can explore every random idea that pops into my head at 2 AM.

-### The Matty Story: From Midnight Idea to Working Code
+### The Matty story: from midnight idea to working code

 Here is the perfect example of this power: One night around midnight, I was lying in bed (slightly intoxicated) when I had an idea—I needed a way for my AI agents to communicate via Matrix.
 So I grabbed my iPhone, SSHed into my machine, and started building.